 She has engaged in those community efforts while raising two children, Sophia and Olivia.
 She earned her graduate degree at Regis University with a Master of Arts in Adult Learning, Training & Development.
 She graduated Magna Cum Laude from Regis University with a Bachelor’s degree in Liberal Arts with an emphasis in education and a Colorado State Secondary Teaching License.

 She was named by the Arvada Chamber of Commerce as one of that organization’s Young Professionals of the Year in 2011; and in 2012, she was named by the Denver Post as one of Colorado’s Up-and-Coming Most Influential Women.
 Later in 2012, the Northwest Business and Professional Women named her their Woman of the Year.

-She currently works for Regis University as coordinator for the Master of Arts in Education program and she recently represented Regis on the Denver Metro Chamber of Commerce Education Taskforce.
+She worked for Regis University as coordinator for the Master of Arts in Education program and she represented Regis on the Denver Metro Chamber of Commerce Education Taskforce.

 Rachel was born and raised in Western Colorado and moved to the Front Range to attend college.
 She was awarded the Regis University Community Service award and inducted into Alpha Sigma Nu, the Jesuit Honor Society.